The video above showcases in detail how you can add a table to your page using the “Table” element and then, customize it to suit your purposes.

 For instance, if the content is in a “Text” element, then simply click inside the element (which is inside the table), delete the current text and write/paste in your own text.

-You can use this option if you want to change the template of table.
-Simply click on the name of the template from the “Template” section of this option:
+You can use this option if you want to change the template of the table:

 This will open the window with the various templates again:

 Here, feel free to scroll down until you find the template you want to replace the original one with.
 Click on it in order to select it, and then click on "Replace Template":

 Please keep in mind that whenever you change the template of a table, the content that you have previously added to the table will be lost.

 Therefore, it is highly recommended to try out the different templates first, to see which one is the most suitable for you.
 Only start to personalize the content from the table, when you are sure that you have found the right template.

 If you want to see some examples of the table templates being used, check out this blog post.

 Once the content of the table is ready, use the options from the left sidebar to customize your table further.
 Here are the options that you can use:

 You can easily adjust the padding of the cells from the table, either by dragging the slider under this option or by entering a value manually in the box next to the slider:

 This option allows you to align the content so that it is placed either at the top, at the middle, or at the bottom of the cells.
 All you have to do is to click on the position you want to choose from this option: